chi-feng/python-osx-getting-started/README.md

 The three most common approaches to setting up a python environment are:

 1. Install [Homebrew](https://brew.sh) and run `brew install python3`.
 Then use `pip install package-name` to install any Python packages you may need.
     - Pros: `pip` is the "official" Python package manager and has the most up-to-date index (PyPI).
-In addition, most Python/tutorials use `pip`.
     - Cons: YMMV if you need extremely specific build configurations for scientific computing packages, e.g., TensorFlow built against a particular version of BLAS or CUDA.

 1. If you don't want to mess with package management or virtual environments, the most straightforward option is to install [Anaconda (Individual Edition)](https://www.anaconda.com/products/individual).
 Anaconda comes with over 1500 scientific computing packages preinstalled.
    - Pros: "everything and the kitchen sink."
 Cross-platform (Windows, Linux, MacOS)
    - Cons: installation is bloated and promotes lazy dependency/package management.

 1. Alternatively, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda is a small, bootstrap version of Anaconda that includes only `conda`, Python, and the packages they depend on.
-Unlike `pip` which only installs Python packages published on PyPI, `conda` is much more powerful can install other packages _outside_ of the Python package ecosystem, such as R and CUDA.
-However, additional steps and knowledge are required to get the most out of `conda`.
+Unlike `pip` which only installs Python packages published on PyPI, `conda` can install packages _outside_ of the Python ecosystem, such as R and CUDA.
+However, `conda` is more complicated than `pip` especially if you are unfamiliar with working with virtual environemnts.

 ## Choosing an IDE